-3.7.14 Consider adding metformin to insulin therapy if an adult with type 1 diabetes and a BMI of 25 kg/m (23 kg/m for people from South Asian and related ethnic minority groups) or above wants to improve their blood glucose control while minimising their effective insulin dose.
+3.7.18 Consider adding metformin to insulin therapy if an adult with type 1 diabetes and a BMI of 25 kg/m2 (23 kg/m2 for people from South Asian and related ethnic minority groups) or above wants to improve their blood glucose control while minimising their effective insulin dose.

-3.8 Insulin delivery
+Insulin delivery 3.8

-- 3.8.1 Adults with type 1 diabetes who inject insulin should have access to the insulin injection delivery device they find allows them optimal wellbeing, often using one or more types of insulin injection pen. - 3.8.2 Provide adults with type 1 diabetes who have special visual or psychological needs with injection devices or needle-free systems that they can use independently for accurate dosing. - 3.8.3 Offer needles of different lengths to adults with type 1 diabetes who are having problems such as pain, local skin reactions and injection site leakages. - 3.8.4 After taking clinical factors into account (See FIT Ireland Recommendations www. fit4diabetes.com/ireland) choose needles with the lowest acquisition cost to use with pre-filled and reusable insulin pen injectors. - 3.8.5 Advise adults with type 1 diabetes to rotate insulin injection sites and avoid repeated injections at the same point within sites. - 3.8.6 Provide adults with type 1 diabetes with suitable containers for collecting used needles and other sharps.
-Arrangements should be available for the suitable disposal of these containers. - 3.8.7 Check injection site condition at least annually and if new problems with blood glucose control occur.
+- Adults with type 1 diabetes who inject insulin should have access to the insulin injection delivery device they find allows them optimal wellbeing, often using one or more types of insulin injection pen. - Provide adults with type 1 diabetes who have special visual or psychological needs with injection devices or needle-free systems that they can use independently for accurate dosing. - 3.8.3 Offer needles of different lengths to adults with type 1 diabetes who are having problems such as pain, local skin reactions and injection site leakages.

+- 3.8.4 After taking clinical factors into account (See FIT Ireland Recommendations www.fit4diabetes.com) choose needles with the lowest acquisition cost to use with pre-filled and reusable insulin pen injectors. [updated 2024] - 3.8.5 Advise adults with type 1 diabetes to rotate insulin injection sites and avoid repeated injections at the same point within sites. - 3.8.6 Provide adults with type 1 diabetes with suitable containers for collecting used needles and other sharps.
+Arrangements should be available for the suitable disposal of these containers. - Check injection site condition at least annually and if new problems with blood glucose control 3.8.7 occur.